ymirapp/docs/docs/projects/manage.md

 By default, none of your project's resources will get deleted.
 If you choose not to delete them, you'll have to do it from the AWS management console yourself.
 There isn't a way for Ymir to go back and delete these resources.

-::: warning You're still playing for these resources Most project resources don't cost anything when they aren't in use.
+::: warning You're still paying for these resources Most project resources don't cost anything when they aren't in use.
 So keeping them around after you delete a project won't cost you anything.
 But some resources like S3 buckets will so beware when deleting a project with a lot of media files.
 :::